jingalls1217/opendatalakehouse/README.md

 For our tutorial, we will use a raw airlines dataset to -

+1. [Pre-reqs](00_prereqs.md) - setup user's workload password and deploy the Applied Machine Learning Prototype (AMP) for `Canceled Flight Prediction`
-1. [Ingest](/01_ingest.md) - Build an ingestion data pipeline to enable advanced analytics and machine learning use cases
+2. [Ingest](/01_ingest.md) - Build an ingestion data pipeline to enable advanced analytics and machine learning use cases
-2. [Analyze](/02_analyze.md) - Explore the ingested data and conduct an interactive analysis
+3. [Analyze](/02_analyze.md) - Explore the ingested data and conduct an interactive analysis
-3. [Visualize](/03_visualize.md) - Create a visualization dashboard and deploy a Machine Learning project
+4. [Visualize](/03_visualize.md) - Create a visualization dashboard and deploy a Machine Learning project
-4. [Predict](/04_predict.md) - Predict the likelihood of a flight being canceled based on historical records
+5. [Predict](/04_predict.md) - Predict the likelihood of a flight being canceled based on historical records
-5. [Do More with Iceberg](/05_iceberg.md) - Test Iceberg features such as Time Travel and Partition Evolution
+6. [Do More with Iceberg](/05_iceberg.md) - Test Iceberg features such as Time Travel and Partition Evolution and change the ML Project to train the `Canceled Flight Prediction` model using the Data Lakehouse (Iceberg) data

 ### Further Exploration